 As discussed below, Verizon would make the addition of a "force the vote" provision to its original merger agreement a condition to its increased offer to MCI in the face of competing proposals from Qwest.
 Also as discussed below, the Caremark/CVS merger contains a "force the vote" provision with a "twist" - the ability of Caremark on the making of a change in recommendation for a Superior Proposal to enter into a conditional Merger Agreement for that Superior Proposal that only becomes effective on the termination of the Caremark/CVS Merger Agreement (such as on a shareholder votedown).
 The shareholder advisory service ISS in one of its advisory notes on that deal, issued February 12, 2007, noted its preference that target boards not agree to "force the vote" provisions, in part because of the incongruity of possibly having to propose a non-approved offer to one's shareholders.
-ISS (now called Risk Metrics) reiterated that position in its Edge Note email on March 18, 2008 in connection with its analysis of the initial contract for JPMorgan's acquisition of Bear Stearns, which has a "force the vote" provision and requires resubmission of the matter for repeated shareholder votes for a year (the early 2009 "merger-of-equals" between Ticketmaster Entertainment and Live Nation has a 30-day mandatory resubmission provision in the event of a failed stockholder vote on either side).
-Such "force the vote" provisions typically give a distinct timing advantage of the original merger party, but many merger agreements contain ambiguities regarding the parties' obligations during the awkward stage following a change in the board's recommendation but prior to a vote down.
-When faced with this kind of situation or when planning to include a "force the vote" provision, interpret these covenants following a change in recommendation by a board of directors that is not coupled with fiduciary termination rights.
+ISS (now called RiskMetrics) reiterated that position in its Edge Note email on March 18, 2008 in connection with its analysis of the initial contract for JPMorgan's acquisition of Bear Stearns, which has a "force the vote" provision and requires resubmission of the matter for repeated shareholder votes for a year (the early 2009 "merger-of-equals" between Ticketmaster Entertainment and Live Nation has a 30-day mandatory resubmission provision in the event of a failed stockholder vote on either side).
+Such "force the vote" provisions typically give a distinct timing advantage to the original merger party, but many merger agreements contain ambiguities regarding the parties' obligations during the awkward stage following a change in the board's recommendation but prior to a vote down.
+When faced with this kind of situation or when planning to include a "force the vote" provision, practitioners should focus on how the end-game will work in applying such a clause.
+Making sure that ancillary provisions like the no shop clause or the best efforts clause have the appropriate exceptions to allow the "non-recommended" meeting inherent in a "force the vote" situation is key, but the target must interpret these covenants following a change in recommendation by a board of directors that is not coupled with fiduciary termination rights.
 These considerations became moot when Chevron delivered to Unocal an enhanced proposal that included a \$69 per share all-cash election and a 1.03 conversion ratio of Chevron common stock to Unocal common stock all-stock election.
 The Unocal board approved the Chevron amended agreement that evening and recommended the merger for stockholder approval.